 From this point the trail goes across the open sagebrush area and begins another climb up to the next bench.
 There is a trail that branches off to the right immediately after you cross the open space that turns and goes in a small valley and heads towards the cliff edge overlooking Palisade.
 I did not take that trail today so I’m not sure where it ultimately ends up.
 The trail gets fairly steep at this point as well.
 Between the angle and the loose pebbles it made footing a bit tricky at times.
 Once you get past this steep section the trail pretty much levels out and begins following the rim of the cliff overlooking Palisade.

-The trail is very easy to follow but unfortunately not a whole lot of good views or things to look at.
+The trail is very easy to follow and there are some nice views of the valley.
 I heard there was a local bike shop in Palisade that was promoting this area for mountain bikers.
-Although this portion of the trail didn’t show much use by bikes, there were definitely a lot of areas where someone had done trail work such as marking out the trail, moving large rocks and blocking various off route sections.
+Although this portion of the trail didn’t show much use by bikes at this time, there were definitely a lot of areas where someone had done trail work such as marking out the trail, moving large rocks and blocking various off route sections.